The conference is proudly brought to you by the DFW Writers’ Workshop . Here’s this year’s DFW Writers’ Conference committee:

 Michelle O’Neal has been a DFW Writers’ Workshop member for five years and served as the 2014 Education Director for the DFW Writers’ Conference.
 She is a Senior Forensic Chemist at the Tarrant County Medical Examiner’s Office and with twenty-five years’ experience gained in forensic investigations Ms. O’Neal shares her adventures through her writing.

-Jennifer Duggins, Support
+Jennifer Duggins, Travel Coordinator

 Of course, as a non-profit, volunteer-run organization, DFWcon wouldn’t be possible without generous donations of time and talent from our conference committee members and volunteer staff.
 If you are thinking of visiting our conference in any capacity and want to help, please don’t hesitate to ask!